RotoView Tilt Control for Smart Watches

 In some applications, like viewing magnified images or maps, the user must have the flexibility to scroll the contents in any direction.
 In such an application, the user scrolls up and down the screen with the wrist rotation, and scrolls left and right by changing the horizontal tilt of the watch with the hand.Many of the techniques illustrated in our smartphone apps can be adapted for this scenario, including the Scroll Controller that guides the scrolling.
 The Scroll Controller size is preferably reduced in view of the very small size of the watch's screen.

 In the Proportional Scroll mode, the user needs to tilt the smart watch to a relative angle that projects the desired portion of the contents screen on to the smart watch's display.
-In view of the small size of the display, a large contents screen can quickly cause the oblique angle viewing problem.
-RotoView technology automatically selects the Dynamic Scroll mode during scrolling of large contents, as dynamic scroll mode uses smaller tilt angles and returns to optimal viewing condition when scrolling ends.
+In view of the small size of the display, a large contents screen can quickly cause the oblique angle viewing problem, where the user has to view the screen at a slant angle.
+RotoView technology automatically selects the Dynamic Scroll mode during scrolling of large contents, as the Dynamic Scroll mode uses smaller tilt angles and always returns to optimal viewing condition when scrolling ends.

 The RotoView Protocol provides several Start and Stop commands to switch between RotoView Navigation (scrolling) and Fixed (normal) modes, and to accommodate other selected commands.
 For example, the action icon selection in Fig. 1 must allow the user an option to select the highlighted icon, or to abort the selection process.